 Even though Boo Boo moved north to St. Louis, he will always be a southerner at heart.
 When he is at home (and not performing) his favorite pastimes are hunting with his dogs and fishing.
 During Boo Boo’s childhood there was no time or money for him to go to school so he never learned to read and write.
 However that did not prevent him to travel all over the world.
 Following his guiding spirit (that he calls Dave) Boo Boo has found a way to deal with modern society.
 The blues helps him to keep his spirit high and survive day-to-day life.
 It deals with all the basic raw elements of life; good and bad, plain and simple.

 What started as a crazy idea after the European tour of Boo Boo in October 2007 has turned out to be not too crazy at all.
 On the Spring Tour of 2008 they decided to leave out the bass and tour as a trio: Boo Boo Davis on vocals & harmonica, John Gerritse on drums and Jan Mittendorp on guitar.
-This trio has been touring Europe extensively; the last few years they did over three hundred shows in twenty different countries including a lot of the big blues & jazz festivals (Montreux, Peer, Juan les Pins, Amal, Olstzyn)
+This trio has been touring Europe extensively; the last few years they did over four hundred shows in twenty three different countries including a lot of the big blues & jazz festivals (Montreux, Peer, North Sea Jazzfestival, Juan les Pins, Amal, Cazorla Bluesfestival, Olstzyn)

 Mischa den Haring and Jan Mittendorp; two Dutch musicians/producers joined forces in this new production unit.
 Both of them have more then 25 years of live stage experience and they combine that with 2014 recording and production techniques.
 Like moonshine, the music was slow brewed in seclusion during all-night-and-day marathons attended only by the two members and the ghosts of the past, who were eager to have their voices echo into the modern world.